Community

 (vi) Customers do not realise that they pay every cent of costs in manual services until transparent pricing is introduced.
 More time should have been spent on analysing how much time (and travel cost) was saved thanks to workplace and home banking (Germany nowadays uses 25€/hour in impact assessment) and how the time saved can be used for creating value at work and at home.

 This was the all-services & all-devises part - could be referred to as e-banking 2.0.
 Part 3 will be more revolutionary.
-Interconnecting customers be a usable headline.
+Interconnecting customers in new ways could a usable headline.

 This content is provided by an external author without editing by Finextra.
 It expresses the views and opinions of the author.